 Are you logical, analytical and good at solving problems?
 Are you interested in how computers and software work?
 If you think you’d like to write the computer programmes that control aircraft systems, make sure that financial data is secure or design and install big computer networks, then this could be the industry for you.

 Over 90,000 people are employed in technology roles, across all sectors, in Scotland.
 40% of those are employed in technology businesses, with the remaining 60% in other sectors such as finance, engineering, health and creative industries.

 An important aspect of the information and communication technology industry is the high rate of change.
 The actual power of computers grows every year and new applications are constantly being developed.

 There are many different sectors in the computing and ICT industry and you would usually specialise in a particular area.
 These include computer programming and software engineering, IT support, IT security, systems analysis and design, networks, database administration and web and multimedia.

 Some areas of this industry are related to engineering, such as electrical and electronics work.

 Almost all companies and industries use computing and information technology, so the range of firms that you could work for is vast.
 They could include:

-One of the biggest growth areas recently has been in cyber security, with the workforce growing by 160% in five years.
-This sector now employs 58,000 people across the UK.
+One of the biggest growth areas recently has been in cyber security, with the number of advertised vacancies growing by 103% in five years.
+This sector now employs approximately 58,000 people across the UK.

-There is a definite demand for more women in the industry, with just 23% of IT and Telecoms professionals in the UK being female.
-In Scotland, women account for only 18% of digital technology roles.
+There is a definite demand for more women in the industry, with just 18% of digital technology professionals in Scotland being female.
 This must change if the industry is to stay competitive.
-The Tech Partnership developed the Tech Future Girls initiative to encourage more young women to consider a career in the industry.
+Tech Future Girls and Stemettes are just two initiatives encouraging more young women to consider a career in the industry.